chechusiscar/blog/_posts/2024-10-24-biteflation-2.md

 - biteflation
 ---

+{% include image.html name="biteflation-feat2.png" %}

 After collecting hundreds of restaurant menu files, I found myself stuck.
 Each JSON file contained a deeply nested data structure that would make my device hang when I tried to open it.
 The sheer volume of data – over 1GB of plain text files – made manual analysis impractical.

 The breakthrough came when I discovered Microsoft Fabric, an all-in-one analytics platform that leverages familiar tools like Python, SQL, and Power Query.
-Coincidentally, Microsoft was running a Cloud Skills Challenge that offered certification for completing a Fabric learning path.
+Coincidentally, Microsoft was running a Cloud Skills Challenge that [offered a certification](https://learn.microsoft.com/en-us/credentials/certifications/fabric-analytics-engineer-associate/?practice-assessment-type=certification) for completing a Fabric learning path and passing an exam.
 This presented the perfect opportunity to learn a new platform while reviving a shelved project.

-To avoid getting overwhelmed, I started with a clear minimum viable product: create a dataset tracking price updates for each product variation across all restaurants in my sample.
+To avoid getting overwhelmed, I started with a clear *minimum viable product*: create a dataset tracking price updates for each product variation across all restaurants in my sample.
 The essential data points would include:
 - Restaurant name
 - Product name
 - Product variation (if any)